An advanced Surgical Audit tool that extracts information from multiple sources

 More Data, Less Dependency

 The Plaudit Surgical Audit tool provides a first class Audit resource utilizing existing data flows, with as few moving parts and dependencies as possible in the interests of reliability.
-Plaudit overcome barriers to participation via 3 mechanisms:
+Plaudit overcomes barriers to participation via 3 mechanisms:

 - If surgeons dictate complication headers as part of any document, the Plaudit Artificial Intelligence engine can automatically identify and extract the complication for Audit.